 - Essential Oils: that smell good and have antibacterial and antifungal properties

-Antiperspirants enter your body through the sweat pores and form a temporary plug that prevents the release of sweat.
+The dissolved substance forms a gel, which creates a small temporary ‘plug’ that prevents the release of sweat.
 Without any sweat, bacteria have nothing to breakdown...so there is no odor.
+(Picture from: antperspirantsinfo)

 Are Commercial Deodorants and Antiperspirants Safe?

 The safety of antiperspirants and commercial deodorants has become quite a debate.
 Some people believe that antiperspirants that block sweat glands lead to a "build-up of toxins" in the body.
 Not only is underarm sweat a very small proportion of the total sweat we lose each day through the skin, but we also excrete very little "toxin" through our sweat.
 Toxins are released mainly through the liver and kidneys.